MicrosoftDocs/azure-docs/articles/time-series-insights/tutorial-create-tsi-sample-spa.md

 ## Build and publish the web application

-1. Create a working directory to store your application project.
-Then browse to each of the following URLs, right-click on the "Raw" link in the upper right area of the page, and "Save as" into your working directory:
+1. Create a directory to store your application project files.
+Then browse to each of the following URLs, right-click on the "Raw" link in the upper right area of the page, and "Save as" into your project directory:

    - **index.html** HTML and JavaScript for the page https://github.com/Microsoft/tsiclient/blob/tutorial/pages/tutorial/index.html
    - **sampleStyles.css:** CSS style sheet: https://github.com/Microsoft/tsiclient/blob/tutorial/pages/tutorial/sampleStyles.css

-2. Start and sign in to Visual Studio, to create a solution for the web application.
+2. Start and sign in to Visual Studio, to create a project for the web application.
 On the **File** menu, select the **Open**, **Web site** option.
 Select the working directory where you stored the HTML and CSS files, then click **Open**:

    ![VS - File open web site](media/tutorial-create-tsi-sample-spa/vs-file-open-web-site.png)

 3. Open **Solution Explorer** from the **View** menu.
-You should see the new solution, containing a web site project (globe icon), which contains the HTML and CSS files:
+You should see a new solution, containing the web site project (globe icon), which contains the HTML and CSS files:

    ![VS - Solution explorer new solution](media/tutorial-create-tsi-sample-spa/vs-solution-explorer.png)